ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/powerbi/README.md

 # Power BI

-PowerBI can help connect disparate data sets, transform and clean the data into a data model and create charts or graphs to provide visuals of the data.
+Power BI can help connect disparate data sets, transform and clean the data into a data model and create charts or graphs to provide visuals of the data.

-Following link provides detailed steps to configure PowerBI to get useful graphs and charts:
+The following link provides detailed steps to configure PowerBI to get useful graphs and charts:-

 [Azure PowerBI](../../definitive-healthcare/powerbi/README.md)